Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 **Behavior**

-Returns the string representation of `a`.
+Returns the string representation of `a` which is either "True" or "False".

 **Usage**